Two results on the Dunkl maximal operator: Introduction

 we have the inequality

 \end{theo}

 The paper is organized as follows.
-In the next section, we collect some definitions and results related to Dunkl’s analysis which will be useful for the sequel.
+In the next section, we collect some definitions and results related to Dunkl’s analysis.
 We then give in Section 3 the proof of Theorem \ref{firstresult}.
 A counterexample in the case $p=+\infty$ is given for the vector-valued maximal theorem in Section 4 and the substitute result contained in Theorem \ref{expint} is established.